 The Project That Started It All

 A few weeks ago, I wanted to analyze my GitHub network.
 Who are the people I follow?
 What languages do they use?
 Where are they based?
-Simple questions, but getting the answers taught me more about web scraping than any tutorial ever did.
+Getting the answers taught me more about web scraping than any tutorial ever did.

 The Fork in the Road

-When you need data from a website, you’re standing at a crossroads.
-You can either use their API if they offer one, scrape their website directly, or find the data somewhere else.
-GitHub, interestingly, offers both an API and scrapeable web pages, which makes it perfect for understanding this decision.
+When you need data from a website, you can use their API if they offer one, scrape their website directly, or find the data somewhere else.
+GitHub offers both an API and scrapeable web pages, which makes it perfect for understanding this decision.

 import requests